 Non-operating Revenues.
 This includes activities that are not directly related to the ongoing operations of the College, such as gifts and contributions, state appropriations, investment income and Pell Grants received from the federal government.
-In FY 2023, non-operating revenues also included funds returned to the federal CARES act from previous years' receipts.

 Non-operating Expenses.
 Non-operating expenses include state remittance related to the building fee and the innovation fee, along with interest incurred on the Certificate of Participation Loans.